A Hyperbolic Analogue of the Rademacher Symbol: Eisenstein series of weight

 Here is what we do.
 To prove this theorem, we first generalize von Pippich's result.
 For any $\Gamma$-inequivalent $z, \tau \in \bbH$, we consider the function

 and show that

 after the meromorphic continuation to $s = 0$.
-Actually this limit formula follows from the results of Gross-Zagier \cite{GZ85} and Fay \cite{Fay77}.
-The proofs of (\ref{Ew-Limit}) and Theorem \ref{hyp-limit} are described by means of the intermediate function
+Actually this limit formula follows from the results of Gross--Zagier~\cite{GZ85} and Fay~\cite{Fay77}.
+The proofs of \eqref{Ew-Limit} and \cref{hyp-limit} are described by means of the intermediate function

 To make this precise, we now recall the results of Gross-Zagier and Fay.
 For $\Re(s) > 1$ and any $\Gamma$-inequivalent $z, \tau \in \bbH$, we consider the automorphic Green function defined by

 where ${}_2 F_1(a, b; c; z)$ is Gauss' hypergeometric function given by